sap-tutorials/Tutorials/tutorials/mendix-salesorders/mendix-salesorders.md

 [ACCORDION-BEGIN [Step 6: ](Add logic to get sales orders – request)]

 1. Add another activity to the microflow and select the **Get List** action from the SAP OData Connector.
 The **Get List** action retrieves a list of entities described in the domain model.
-In our case we will retrieve a list of SalesOrders.
+In our case we will retrieve a list of sales orders.
 2. Fill in the required fields of the **Get List** action.
 For this tutorial, use the following settings:

     | Field | Value |